UEFA Euro 1976 final: Summary

 During the half-time interval, the Germany manager Helmut Schön made his first substitution, replacing Wimmer with Flohe.
 Early in the second half, Flohe relinquished possession and allowed Švehlík to shoot but the ball flew wide of the West Germany goal.
 Müller's shot was then blocked by Viktor who claimed the rebound at the feet of Beer.
 In the 60th minute, a shot from Hoeneß hit a defender and Beer's strike from the rebound was saved by Viktor before Hoeneß then struck the post.
 Schwarzenbeck cleared a shot from Ondruš off the West Germany goalline before Viktor made saves from both Bonhof and Beckenbauer.
 Nehoda's header hit the West Germany goalpost before Bonhof's deflected free kick was palmed over the crossbar by Viktor.
-With around ten minutes remaining, both sides made substitutions, Czechoslovakia's Ladislav Jurkemik coming on for Švehlík and West Germany's Beer being replaced by Hans Bongartz.
+With around ten minutes remaining, both sides made substitutions, Czechoslovakia's Ladislav Jurkemik coming on for Švehlík and West Germany's Beer being replaced by Hannes Bongartz.
 In the final minute of regular time, West Germany won a corner which was headed past Viktor by Hölzenbein at the near post.
 With the score level at 2-2 and no time left to re-start, the game went into extra time.

 Viktor made saves from Flohe and Müller but with no change to the scoreline after the additional 30 minutes, the match went to a penalty shoot-out for the first time in the tournament's history.
 Masný scored the first penalty kick before Bonhof levelled the shoot-out when his strike went in off the goalpost.
 Nehoda, Ondruš and Jurkemik then all scored for Czechoslovakia while Flohe and Bongartz converted their penalties to make it 4-3 as Hoeneß stepped up to take his kick.
 Striking it firmly, the ball sailed high over the Czechoslovak crossbar leaving Panenka with the opportunity to win the final for his side should he score.
 Taking a short and stuttering run-up, he gently struck the ball in an arcing parabola into the net while Maier had already dived and was resting on his knees.
 The match ended 5-3 with Czechoslovakia winning their only European Championship.